LLMs Process Lists With General Filter Heads: Acknowledgements

 \section{Acknowledgements}

 This research has been supported by a grant from Open Philanthropy (DB, AS, NS), and the Israel Council for Higher Education (NS).
-We have also received compute credits from the U.S. NSF Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (NSF ACCESS), which supported some of our experiments.
+AS received compute credits from the U.S. NSF Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (NSF ACCESS), which supported some of our experiments.